 During Mr. Byladakere Somashekaraiah’s tenure, the Compliance Operations team consisted of 400 members, comprising 3 Business Analysts, 1 Director, 3 Site Leaders, 6 Senior Operations Managers, 8 Operations Managers, 14 Compliance Managers, 17 Subject Matter Experts, and 348 Associates.
 Mr. Byladakere Somashekaraiah was one of the most senior members on his team with Amazon-INDIA and served as a mentor for at least 2 business analysts, 2 Compliance Managers, 5 Subject Matter Experts and 50 Associates.

 At Amazon-INDIA, Mr. Byladakere Somashekaraiah used his knowledge of Amazon-specific technologies to develop new features for the Compliance Operations team that would aid in support for multiple programs such as restricted products, dangerous goods, and imported products.
 While employed with Amazon-INDIA, Mr. Byladakere Somashekaraiah delivered several key projects, including automated dashboards he built for Weekly and Monthly Business Reporting (WBR/MBR) using ETL Manager, Redshift, S3, and Grasshopper in combination with his Excel and SQL expertise.
-As a member of the Compliance Operations team, Mr. Byladakere Somashekaraiah was responsible for responsible for finding relevant data sources, building data quires, transforming data into a usable state, designing & building dashboards and analyzing data patterns to help the leadership .
+As a member of the Compliance Operations team, Mr. Byladakere Somashekaraiah was responsible for finding relevant data sources, building data queries, transforming data into a usable state, designing & building dashboards and analyzing data patterns to help the leadership .
 Mr. Byladakere Somashekaraiah’s technical expertise and experience with Amazon helped the growth of Amazon’s development center in Bangaluru, India, and singled him out as uniquely qualified for transfer to the U.S. team.

 Mr. Byladakere Somashekaraiah has been employed abroad in a capacity involving assignments that have significantly enhanced the Amazon’s productivity, competitiveness, and financial position.

 During Mr. Byladakere Somashekaraiah’s employment as a Business Analyst with Amazon-INDIA, he served as an invaluable member of the Compliance Operations team.
 As a Business Analyst, he used Amazon proprietary development technologies and platforms to extract, transform, aggregate and manipulate massive volumes of data.
 In doing so, he gained highly specialized knowledge necessary to quickly improve the effective time needed to develop codes and identify the deficiencies and vulnerabilities and solve them on the Compliance Operations team for Amazon.
 Mr. Byladakere Somashekaraiah was selected as a unique candidate for transfer to the United States because while at Amazon-INDIA, he gained extensive special knowledge and advanced understanding of Amazon’s proprietary tools and technologies.
-Specifically, he gained expertise in suite of interlocking Amazon tools with unique business intelligence functionalities to design, build and present].
-The level of expertise Mr. Byladakere Somashekaraiah acquired with Amazon-INDIA is not only non-existent outside of Amazon, but extremely uncommon even within Amazon, and undoubtedly advanced Amazon’s competitiveness in the global marketplace.
+Specifically, he gained expertise in suite of interlocking Amazon tools with unique business intelligence functionalities to design scalable solution, build engineering tools and present the findings and analysis to the leadership team.The level of expertise Mr. Byladakere Somashekaraiah acquired with Amazon-INDIA is not only non-existent outside of Amazon, but extremely uncommon even within Amazon, and undoubtedly advanced Amazon’s competitiveness in the global marketplace.

 Specifically, Mr. Byladakere Somashekaraiah played a pivotal role working on the following projects: